duneroadrunner/scpptool/README.md

 `scpptool hello_world.cpp -- -I./msetl -std=c++17 -I'/home/user1/clang+llvm-15.0.6-x86_64-linux-gnu-ubuntu-18.04/lib/clang/15.0.6/include'`

 (If you happen to have version 15 of the clang compiler installed on your system then you may be able to omit the lengthy "include directory specifier" option.)
+Note that (though not necessary) you might want to include `-DMSE_SCOPEPOINTER_DISABLED` in the compiler options.
+This disables the enforcement of the [scope](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/README.md#scope-pointers) object restrictions by the SaferCPlusPlus library via the type system, as scpptool will itself enforce those restrictions.

 ### Local Suppression of the Checks